hivelearning/.github/.github/ISSUE_TEMPLATE/performance_issue.md

 3. Scroll down to '....'

 **Observability**
-Describe which observability tools show the problem.
+//Describe which observability tools show the problem.
-Include links to New Relic, XRay or Grafana if relevant.
+//Include links to New Relic, XRay or Grafana if relevant.

 **Known bottlenecks**
-If the issue ties in with a known problem, identify it here.
+//If the issue ties in with a known problem, identify it here.

 **Desktop or Mobile (please complete the following information):**
  - Device: [e.g. iPhone6]